wp-plugins/rsvpmaker/README.txt

 Site editors and administrators have the option to request RSVPs for any given event and specify an email address for notifications when someone responds.
 RSVP Reports can also be run from the administrator's dashboard.

 If a fee is to be charged for the event, RSVPMaker can collect payments online using PayPal (requires manual setup of a PayPal account and creation of a configuration file with API credentials).
 RSVP reports can be viewed through the admin user interface or downloaded to Excel.
+Download to Excel function now based on [PHPExcel](http://www.phpexcel.net/) library.

 [__RSVPmaker.com__](http://www.rsvpmaker.com/)